biancamika/digital-garden-template/_notes/4. Creation/Fast Food Education.md

 Yet, the students think of themselves as [saviors](https://www.stanforddaily.com/2018/02/16/silicon-valleys-saviorism-problem/).
 Living in a world where technical skills are sought after has led them to believe that they know what's best for others, especially marginalized communities.
 But the savior mindset is patronizing; it assumes that people are helpless just because they lack technical skills.
 Making solutions *for*, and not *with* people in need only ends up hurting them, perpetuating existing inequalities. ==opportunity for some nice tech x religion imagery here... startup bible...lol==

 Overall, fast food education upholds the status quo.
 Companies keep growing their talent and profits.
 Technology continues being evangelized like religion.
 And people keep getting dehumanized.
 [Researcher Matthew Kiem](https://modesofcriticism.org/the-imperial-code/) states that those who are technical are divided according to their dispensability; worse are those who aren't technical at all, seen as deficient.
+It's sad to see that despite being capable of building the future, students are only maintaining this kind of present.

 #### Call-to-action
-> “I insist that the object of all true education is not to make people carpenters, it is to make carpenters people.
-—W. E. B. Du Bois, The Talented Tenth”

-Fast food education is
-Case study of Tech Learning Collective, an anti-bootcamp

-Foundations
+"...
+The object of all true education is not to make [people] carpenters, but to make carpenters [people]," said [sociologist W. E. B. Du Bois](https://glc.yale.edu/talented-tenth-excerpts).
+This is what fast food education should strive for.
+Democratizing technical skills is important, but developing these shouldn't be incompatible with cultivating critical thinking in students.
+To see how this can be achieved, let's take a look at [Tech Learning Collective](https://techlearningcollective.com/), an apprenticeship-based technology school which presents itself as an anti-bootcamp.

+One, it's focused on foundational skill building.
+Instead of immediately teaching a coding language, instructors start with teaching digital infrastructure (e.g. security, networking, system administration).
+Also Interdisciplinary

 Critical thinking
 Inherently political